kjaymiller/kjaymiller.com/content/render-engine-june-2023-patch.md

 **SIDE EFFECT**: If you are calling the content from one page into another the `render_content` hookspec is not called.
 This should be fixed in future updates (perhaps with an extension to render pages as partials)

+**SIDE EFFECT**: `render_content` is now called on parsed content and not preparsed content.
+This means that you are looking for the rendered html and not the pre-existing content.
+This ensures that plugin developers don't need to think about the content's base type and instead can focus on the ensured HTML-formatted string.

 **TODO**: Move the logic of page creation from site objects simple to a `site.render_page()` method that is called by all pages written to file.